ByteLegend/ByteLegend/README.md

   - Yes, it's free, as in "free beer". :-)
 - Opensource
   - Yes, it's opensource.
 This means everything you see in the game is customizable: game map, story, NPC conversations, i18n texts, ...
   - Please don't hesitate to create issues/pull requests for anything bad you see in the game.
-We and millions of players appreciate your contribution very much.
+We and thousands of players appreciate your contribution very much.
   - See [here](https://github.com/ByteLegend/ByteLegend/blob/master/docs/en/CONTRIBUTING.md) for more information on how to contribute.
 - Fun
   - It's a game!